QED-it/orchard/book/src/design/nullifiers.md

 causing a collision), and the other variants require assuming $\mathit{Coll}_F$ as mentioned above.

-## Nullifier for split notes
+## Nullifiers for split notes (OrchardZSA)

-For split note, we slightly updated the nullifier equation
+For split notes in OrchardZSA, we have slightly modified the nullifier equation as follows:

 $$\mathsf{nf} = \mathsf{Extract}_{\mathbb{P}}\big([(F_{\mathsf{nk}}(\rho) + \psi^{nf}) \bmod{p}] \mathcal{G} + \mathsf{cm} + \mathcal{L}^{Orchard}\big),$$